• FAQ

 2. What is the phone policy?

-• You can have your cell phone, but it should not be out in class unless you need it to complete an assignment; teachers will let students know if it shouldn't be out.
-Students can use their phones during lunch.
+• You can have your cell phone, but it should not be out in class or in the hallway between classes unless you need it to complete an assignment.
+Students can use their phones during lunch or before/after school.

 3. Will we be bringing our iPads to school every day?